-Box Reference Number Instruction 10d May be left blank 11a, 11b, and 11c May be left blank 17a May be left blank if box 17b contains the referring provider's NPI 21 For dates of service prior to Oct.
+Instruction May be left blank May be left blank May be left blank if box 17b contains the referring provider's NPI For dates of service prior to Oct.
 1, 2015, use ICD-9-CM codes, and for dates of service on and after Oct.
 1, 2015, use ICD-10-CM codes.
-22 May be left blank 23 May be left blank 24D The provider must use the following codes to accurately describe the services rendered: • CPT [®] codes listed in CPT [®] 2022 or in OAR 436-009-0004(3); Oregon Specific Codes (OSCs); or HCPCS codes, only if there is no specific CPT[®] or OSC.
-If there is no specific code for the medical service: The provider should use an appropriate unlisted code from CPT® 2022 (e.g., CPT® code 21299) or an unlisted code from HCPCS (e.g., HCPCS code E1399); and • The provider should describe the service provided.
+May be left blank May be left blank The provider must use the following codes to accurately describe the services rendered: CPT[®] codes listed in CPT[®] 2023; Oregon Specific Codes (OSCs); or HCPCS codes, only if there is no specific CPT[®] or OSC.
+If there is no specific code for the medical service: The provider should use an appropriate unlisted code from CPT® 2023 (e.g., CPT® code 21299) or an unlisted code from HCPCS (e.g., HCPCS code E1399); and The provider should describe the service provided.
 Nurse practitioners and physician assistants must use modifier "81" when billing as the surgical assistant during surgery.
-24I (shaded area) See under box 24J shaded area.
-24J (nonshaded area) The rendering provider's NPI.
-24J (shaded area) If the bill includes the rendering provider's NPI in the nonshaded area of box 24J, the shaded area of box 24I and 24J may be left blank.
+See under box 24J shaded area.
+The rendering provider's NPI.
+If the bill includes the rendering provider's NPI in the nonshaded area of box 24J, the shaded area of box 24I and 24J may be left blank.
 If the rendering provider does not have an NPI, then include the rendering provider's state license number and use the qualifier "0B" in box 24I.
-32 If the facility name and address are different than the billing provider's name and address in box 33, fill in box 32.
-32a If there is a name and address in box 32, box 32a must be filled in even if the NPI is the same as box 33a.
+If the facility name and address are different than the billing provider's name and address in box 33, fill in box 32.
+If there is a name and address in box 32, box 32a must be filled in even if the NPI is the same as box 33a.